-The Office of the Attorney General offers professional development programs for all employees through our HR-Employee Development and Continuing Legal Education.
+The Office of the Attorney General (OAG) offers professional development opportunities for all OAG employees through the Human Resources Employee Development team.
+Topics, which are varied, include software expertise, leadership, communication, and management effectiveness as well as others.

 The Office of the Attorney General (OAG) may authorize and fund discretionary and/or required training and educational opportunities conducted outside the agency.
 Funds must be available, and a direct benefit to the agency must exist.

 Program Courses Offered by Institutions of Higher Education

 In rare situations, the OAG may authorize the reimbursement or payment of some tuition expenses to employees who attend program courses, such as those credited towards a degree, that are offered by an institution of higher education as defined by section 61.003 of the Education Code.
 In order for a program course or courses to be eligible for reimbursement or payment, the following must all apply: